How To Write The Quadratic Function In Vertex Form

 • a, b, and c are constants, with a ≠ 0.

 The graph of a quadratic function is a parabola.
-The parabola opens upwards if a > 0 and downwards if a < 0.
+Think about it: the parabola opens upwards if a > 0 and downwards if a < 0.
 The vertex is the point where the parabola changes direction – it's the minimum point if the parabola opens upwards, and the maximum point if it opens downwards.

 What is Vertex Form?